 The Bishop expects that the clergyperson will accept no further requests from members and former members of the congregation to provide pastoral services at weddings, funerals, baptisms, or any other occasion of public worship until at least one year after the new rector arrives.

-After one year, clergy may accept invitations from the interim rector or rector, but may not solicit such invitations.
+After one year, clergy may accept invitations from the rector but may not solicit such invitations.

 Clergy Wellness